 - Doctors Orders.
 ALWAYS follow your doctor’s orders.

 - Get on the Level.
 Walking boots all have a very high surface.
 This is by design to help protect the foot from absorbing too much impact when you walk.
 This also leaves your non-affected leg a little too short.
-At all times you want both feet to be the same height off the ground which means your non-injured foot needs a taller shoe.
+At all times, you want both feet to be the same height off the ground which means your non-injured foot needs a more high-heeled shoe.
 You have some options here.
 Either wearing tall sneakers or another type of tall shoe will work.

 - Use a crutch or a cane.
-If trying to wear a taller shoe on your non-affected foot isn’t enough and you still feel like you are limping then use one crutch or cane to help take the pressure off.
-Remember if you do use a walking aide then it goes in the opposite hand of the injured leg.
-For more information on crutch alternatives check out Knee Walkers vs Hands Free Crutches
+If trying to wear a taller shoe on your non-affected foot isn’t enough, and you still feel like you are limping, then use one crutch or cane to help take the pressure off.
+Remember, if you do use a walking aid then it goes in the opposite hand of the injured leg.
+For more information on crutch alternatives, check out Knee Walkers vs Hands Free Crutches

 The Best Walking Boot for Plantar Fasciitis is?